jsabater/calabruix/content/posts/proxmox/pve/nfs/extending-disks/index.md

 1. Install `parted`.
 2. Shut down the VM.
-3. Resize the virtual disk in Proxmox GUI or CLI.
+3. Resize the virtual disk using the Proxmox GUI or CLI.
 4. Boot the VM again.
 5. Resize the partition and filesystem inside the VM.